jaked332/jaked332.github.io/projects/ics-314-project.md

 Da Club not only showcases technical achievement but also highlights the importance of addressing real-world challenges through thoughtful design and development.

-Be sure to check out [Da Club](https://daclub-gold.vercel.app/about)!
+Be sure to check out [Da Club](https://daclub-gold.vercel.app/about).
+The code is open-source and can be accessed at [https://github.com/ics-314-code-crew/daclub](https://github.com/ics-314-code-crew/daclub).